-Located in St. John’s County, Matanzas State Forest is owned by the State of Florida and managed by the Florida Forest Service in cooperation with the Florida Fish and Wildlife Conservation Commission and St. Johns River Water Management District.
+Located in St. Johns County, Matanzas State Forest is owned by the state of Florida and managed by the Florida Forest Service in cooperation with the Florida Fish and Wildlife Conservation Commission and St. Johns River Water Management District.

-Matanzas State Forest is part of a 16,000 acre continuous conservation corridor beginning with Moses Creek managed by the St. John’s River Water Management District, and continuing south through the forest into Faver-Dykes State Park managed by the Florida Department of Environmental Protection, Pellicer Creek Conservation Area and Flagler County’s Princess Place Preserve.
+Matanzas State Forest is part of a 16,000-acre continuous conservation corridor beginning with Moses Creek (managed by the St. Johns River Water Management District), and continuing south through the forest into Faver-Dykes State Park (managed by the Florida Department of Environmental Protection), Pellicer Creek Conservation Area and Flagler County’s Princess Place Preserve.

 There is an archaeological record of possible Native American settlements in the area.
 Historic features include remains from turpentine camps.
 More recently, timber companies and hunt clubs shared the land that is now the forest.

-Recreational features include roads for horseback riding, hiking, and bicycling; water access for canoeing and fishing; and abundant wildlife and diverse ecosystems for nature study, viewing, and photography.
+Recreational features include roads for horseback riding, hiking and bicycling; water access for canoeing and fishing; and abundant wildlife and diverse ecosystems for nature study, viewing, and photography.
 Primitive camping is available off of Eagle’s Nest Road.
 Contact us to obtain a State Forest Use Permit for primitive camping.

 The Florida Forest Service began managing this parcel in 2003.
 We are currently making improvements to the forest so that visitors can take full advantage of all it has to offer.
-A day use permit is required for entrance and can be acquired at no charge by contacting Matanzas State Forest.
+A day-use permit is required for entrance and can be acquired at no charge by contacting Matanzas State Forest.

-In keeping with its mission to protect and manage Florida's forest resources, the Florida Forest Service has developed rules which apply to all State Forest visitors.
+In keeping with its mission to protect and manage Florida's forest resources, the Florida Forest Service has developed rules that apply to all state forest visitors.
 Find out more about state forest fees and rules.